Vulcan Centaur: Description

+Launch of the rocket's second certification flight in 2024.

 The Vulcan Centaur re-uses many technologies from ULA's Atlas V and Delta IV launch vehicles, with an aim to achieve better performance and lower production costs.
 Also, unlike vertically integrated competitors like SpaceX and Blue Origin, ULA (itself a joint venture between Boeing and Lockheed Martin) relies heavily on subcontractors to build major components of the rocket.

 The Vulcan's first stage shares a common heritage with the Delta IV's Common Booster Core.
 It is built in the same Decatur, Alabama factory using much of the same manufacturing equipment, but is about 0.3 m larger in diameter.
 The most significant change in the first stage is its use of liquid methane (liquefied natural gas) as fuel in two BE-4 engines developed by Blue Origin.
 Compared to the liquid hydrogen used on the Delta IV, methane is denser and has a higher boiling point, allowing for smaller, lighter fuel tanks.
 It also burns cleaner than the kerosene used in the Atlas V, reducing hydrocarbon buildup in engines, which would facilitate refurbishment under the proposed SMART reuse system.

 The rocket's second stage, the Centaur V, is an upgraded version of the Centaur III used on the Atlas V offering enhanced performance.
 It is powered by two RL10 engines from Aerojet Rocketdyne, fueled by liquid hydrogen.

 To further enhance payload capacity, the Vulcan Centaur can be equipped with up to six GEM 63XL SRBs (solid rocket boosters) from Northrop Grumman—a lengthened version of the GEM 63 SRBs used on the Atlas V.

 A single-core Vulcan Centaur with six SRBs delivers heavy-lift capabilities comparable to the larger and more expensive three-core Delta IV Heavy.
 With a single core and six GEM boosters, the Vulcan Centaur can lift 27200 kg to low Earth orbit (LEO), surpassing the Atlas V's maximum of 18,850 kg with a single core and five GEM boosters, and approaching the 28,790 kg capacity of the three-core Delta IV Heavy.

 Beyond Gravity provides additional components, including the interstage adapter, payload fairing, and payload attachment fitting, which secures the payload and fairings to the second stage until commanded to release.
 The company also supplies a heat shield to protect equipment.

 Designed to meet the National Security Space Launch (NSSL) program's requirements, the Vulcan Centaur is also designed to be capable of achieving human-rating certification, enabling it to carry crewed spacecraft such as the Boeing Starliner or Sierra Nevada Dream Chaser.